wearedevx/groq-for-claude-code/README.md

       ```
     - When starting a new conversation with Claude Code in that directory, begin with:
       ```
       First read and process CLAUDE.md with intent.
-After understanding and agreeing to use the policies and practices outlined in the document, respond with YESAdd commentMore actions
+After understanding and agreeing to use the policies and practices outlined in the document, respond with YES
       ```
     - This ensures Gemini receives important context and instructions for better assistance.